-The Saber Team consists of nine cadets; one commander and eight cadets who form the saber arch.
+The Sabre Team consists of nine cadets; one commander and eight cadets who form the sabre arch.
 They perform the ceremonial arch during Homecoming, the Military Ball, and the Coronation of the Queen during the local Apple Blossom Festival.

-"Sophomore year, I joined drill because I had come fresh off of doing color guard for half a year in Civil Air Patrol, but I stayed because I felt at home with the coaching that Sgt Laing gave me.
-I love Drill because I still feel like family, because even if I fail, they want me to succeed.
-On the drill team, it's a matter of you succeeding, your effort, and that has taught me the truest lesson in life: that nothing good comes that you haven't earned yourself.
-We're all works in progress, but when it comes down to it, R-MA's drill team is one of R-MA's many programs that have taught me the importance of self-discipline, because you can't change anything before you change yourself.
-All of this is what R-MA means to me."
+“Sophomore year, I joined drill because I did Color Guard for half a year in Civil Air Patrol, but I stayed because I felt at home with the coaching that Sgt Laing gave me.
+I love Drill because it still feel like family, because even if I fail, they want me to succeed.
+On the drill team, it’s a matter of you succeeding, your effort, and that has taught me the truest lesson in life: that nothing good comes that you haven’t earned yourself.
+We’re all works in progress, but when it comes down to it, R-MA’s drill team is one of R-MA’s many programs that have taught me the importance of self-discipline, because you can’t change anything before you change yourself.
+All of this is what R-MA means to me.”